Last updated on 16th November 2023

 From 4K videos to HD, Mixkit focuses only on extraordinary HD videos (as stated on their homepage).
 You can use their videos in any way you desire for free and there is no attribution required, although it is appreciated.

 This is definitely not the biggest collection of stock videos out there, but the quality is consistently high.
-You can search for videos by category but not by keyword:
+You can search for videos by keyword or browse the various categories.

 The biggest con of Mixkit is that there is no search bar, but this shouldn’t be a problem if you’re simply looking for some inspiration.